 SCHOOL DRESS AND GROOMING

 Dress and grooming are primary responsibilities of students and families.
-Students are asked to dress neatly, comfortably, and in a manner that will be conducive to a good learning environment.
-Students may be directed to change dress or grooming if it interferes with the learning process or school climate, is unclean, or threatens the health/safety of the students or others.
+Students are asked to dress neatly, comfortably, and in a manner that will be conducive to a positive learning environment.
+Students may be directed to change dress or grooming if it interferes with the learning process or school climate or threatens the health/safety of the students or others.
 Clothing which advertises alcohol and tobacco, specifically, are not permitted.
 Students may not wear spaghetti-strap or halter shirts, short skirts without shorts, or midriff baring shirts.

 SCHOOL TELEPHONE & CELL PHONE USE